 - 166. I had just turned fourteen years old.
 I didn't know where I was going when Mr McTaggart drove me to Rossie Farm.
 The journey took a few hours, from Coatbridge to past Dundee, on the road to Aberdeen.
 I asked where I was going and Mr McTaggart said he was taking me to another approved school.
 He didn't say I was going to the most secure unit for juveniles ever built in Scotland. - 167.
 Rossie Farm was a shock to me.
 No-one told me how long I'd be there for but I knew I wasn't getting out of there for a long time.
 No-one said if I kept my nose clean I could be out in so much time.
 There were no targets, no goals to aim for. - 168.
 We drove up the driveway.
 I thought this could be a civilised, decent place, without monks.
 I didn't see one person from a religious order.
 We arrived and got out of the car.
 The deputy headmaster of the open block was at the top of the stairs, waiting for us.
 Mr McTaggart had the paperwork for my detention in his hand, to hand to the deputy.
 We went in through the open block and up the corridor, down the stairs and along a corridor.
 The locked steel door was opened and I was practically thrown into the closed block.
 There were 25 boys looking at me.
-As soon as you went through that steel door, it was like going in a different world. - for the closed block met me.
+As soon as you went through that steel door, it was like going in a different world. - 169.
+The deputy head for the closed block met me.
 I wondered who he was.

-and Mr McTaggart went into an office.
+The deputy headmaster and Mr McTaggart went into an office.
 They obviously discussed the reason I was at Rossie Farm.
 They took me in and explained the rules.
 I was to be doing one lesson a day in a class.
 I met the other lads and played football.
-I knew one of the lads, from Longriggend.
+I knew one of the lads, window.

-170. I was in a single cell for the first week or two.
-There was a bed and a little cupboard.
-The window opened about an inch.
-There were thick bars on the other side of the window.
 All I could see out of the window was a tiny exercise yard.
 If you settled down, you were put in a dormitory with three or four other lads.
 After the first week or two, I was put into a dormitory and I got to know the lads.
 You could have a laugh with them.
 In the dormitory, you each had a wardrobe and coat hangers to keep your clothes in.
 You wore your own clothes.
 My grandmother sent me clothes.